dunglas/mercure/docs/UPGRADE.md

 # Upgrade

+## 0.14.1

+The default dev key changed from `!ChangeMe!` to `!ChangeThisMercureHubJWTSecretKey!` to respect the specification (they key must longer than 256 bits).

 ## 0.14

 The query parameter allowing to fetch past events has been renamed `lastEventID`: in your clients, replace all occurences of the `Last-Event-ID` query parameter by `lastEventID`.